ArthurB95/NetflixClone/README.md

 ## 💻 About the project

 👨‍💻 NetflixClone - The intention of this project is realize a movie streaming platform.
+🚀 You have access to this project on the website (https://netflix-clone-gilt-sigma.vercel.app/auth)

 ---